Joafac4/raggit/README.md

 >
 > Raggit lets you see what your production traffic actually looks like, write evals against the queries that matter, and re-run them whenever you change models — so you know on your own data whether the swap helped or hurt.
 >
-> It's not a benchmark.
-It's version control for your RAG pipeline.
+> It's not a benchmark — it's evals against the queries your users actually send.

 ---